 1. What are you trying to do?
 What health problem are you trying to solve?
 2 2.
 How is it done today?
 What are the limitations of present approaches?
 2 3.
 What is new about your approach?
 Why do you think you can be successful at this time?
 3 4.
 Who cares?
 If you succeed, what difference will it make?
 4 5.
 What are the risks?
 4 6.
 How long will the program take?
 5 7.
 How much will the program cost?
 5 8.
 What are the mid-term and final exams to check for success?
-5 To ensure equitable access to all people, how will cost, accessibility, and user experience be ressed?
-How might this program be misperceived or misused (and how can you prevent that from pening)?
+5 9.
+How will cost, accessibility, and user experience be considered to reach everyone?
+6 How might this program be misperceived or misused (and how can you prevent that from pening)?
 6